Version June 2023

 Consortium-led, GP2-focused papers

-1) On papers authored by the GP2 Steering Committee or Working Groups and primarily based on the GP2 collaborative data set, all GP2 members will be co-authors and the consortium name (Global Parkinson’s Genetics Program (GP2) Consortium) will be placed after the senior authors (depending on journal guidelines).
+1) On papers authored by the GP2 Steering Committee, Project Groups, or Working Groups and primarily based on the GP2 collaborative data set, all GP2 members will be co-authors and the consortium name (Global Parkinson’s Genetics Program (GP2)) will be placed after the senior authors (depending on journal guidelines).
 All named authors should see, comment, and agree to the submission of the paper prior to submission.
 Authors can actively opt out from inclusion in the authorship list and any co-authors who do not respond within two weeks to requests to comment on a manuscript or to provide information requested by journals can be removed from the author line to be placed in the Acknowledgement section.

-Papers incorporating GP2 data in a secondary fashion
+Papers incorporating GP2 data in a secondary manner

 3) The consortium name may not appear on the author line for publications authored by non-consortium members.
 For these publications, the consortium members will also not be listed in PubMed.